da3x/GeoLicious/README.md

 Today I've decided to release the complete Xcode project and related files under MIT license.
 I won't invest any more time into this project myself – so feel free to adapt, improve and maintain whatever part you want.

-I'll keep GeoLicious available in the AppStore as it has been for years now – but I won't update it anymore.
+--I'll keep GeoLicious available in the AppStore as it has been for years now-- – but I won't update it anymore.

 ## Description